0x534a/master-thesis/README.md

 # Master Thesis
-This repository contains my master thesis mit the title *Signature-Based Detection of Behavioural Malware Features with Windows API Calls*.
+This repository contains my master thesis with the title *Signature-Based Detection of Behavioural Malware Features with Windows API Calls*.
 I finished my degree Master of Science in Digital Forensics with this thesis at the [University of Applied Sciences Albstadt-Sigmaringen](https://www.hs-albsig.de/hochschule/organisation/international-office/information-in-english/) in 2020.
 The work was supervised by Prof. Felix Freiling ([Friedrich-Alexander-University Erlangen-Nuremberg](https://www.fau.eu)).

 In companion with the thesis, the slides of the defence presentation are provided.
 The slides may be a good starting point to get an overview of the research project.